rbmm/RtlClone/README.md

 from [The Definitive Guide To Process Cloning on Windows](https://github.com/huntandhackett/process-cloning/tree/master?tab=readme-ov-file#the-definitive-guide-to-process-cloning-on-windows)

->So, why is RtlCloneUserProcess useful when we already have the more flexible NtCreateUserProcess?
+>So, why is `RtlCloneUserProcess` useful when we already have the more flexible `NtCreateUserProcess` ?
 >The reason might be surprising: we cannot re-implement its functionality, at least not entirely and precisely.

 this is not true. ntdll.dll (native, not wow) exported next 2 functions: